 We all know that a good blowout should last at least 2 or 3 days.
 But sometimes they can last 4, 5, sometimes up to 6 days.
 Not everyone’s hair can achieve such longevity, but below you’ll find some great tips on how to make the most out of that blowout appointment.

 Day 1 – The Blowout

 Blowout day, whether you do it yourself or go to your local blow dry bar.
 If you head to the salon, make sure your stylist doesn’t use more than 2 products in your hair.
 Using too many styling products can cause build-up which prevents perfect styling, and your hair will get dirtier faster.

-A silk or satin pillow case or sleeping cap will reduce friction which will cut down on frizzing up while you sleep.
-I also love show all of my clients how to pin their hair up at night.
+A silk or satin pillow case or sleeping cap will reduce friction which will cut down on frizzing while you sleep.
+I also love to show all of my clients how to pin their hair up at night.

 - Split your hair into two sections.